mr-provisioner/mr-provisioner/docs/dev/getting_started.rst

 Usage:

-    ./dev.sh
+    ./scripts/docker-dev.sh

-dev.sh creates a standalone local development environment in an ephemeral docker container.
+The script creates a standalone local development environment in an ephemeral docker container.

 The container will operate as your UID and mount in your local mr-provisioner